-For complaints received by the Association the process is set out in AIA's Complaints, Disciplinary and Appeals Regulations 2019.
+For complaints received by the Association the process is set out in AIA's Complaints, Disciplinary and Appeals Regulations and Complaints Guidelines.

-4.1.2 Publicity
+4.2 Publicity

 Sanctions concern both punishment and deterrence.
-AIA demonstrates its commitment to high standards and to maintaining those standards through the disciplinary process and by publishing details of the orders made.
+AIA demonstrates its commitment to high standards and to maintaining those standards through the disciplinary process and by publishing details of orders made by Disciplinary Committees.

-When an order has been agreed by the Committee, other than an order to dismiss a case or where no further action is required, the Committee will instruct AIA to publish the findings in relevant newspapers, journals and websites.
+When an order has been agreed by the Committee, other than an order to dismiss a case or where no further action is required, the Committee will instruct AIA to publish the findings in relevant newspapers, journals, and websites.

-AIA's website includes notices of disciplinary meetings as well as published disciplinary orders as standard.
+AIA's website includes notices of disciplinary meetings as well as published disciplinary orders as standard.2 These include outcomes from the Practice Compliance Committee.

-4.1.3 Reporting Responsibilities
+4.3 Reporting Responsibilities

-A report is submitted to regulatory bodies containing details of case findings and disciplinary orders issued.
+Reports may be made to other regulatory bodies containing details of case findings and disciplinary orders issued.